 From South Africa.
 Woody-based perennials that die to the ground in cold climates, remain shrubby in milder areas.
 Related to snapdragon (Antirrhinum) and penstemon, but drooping flowers also suggest fuchsia.
-Plants grow 3–4 ft. high, spreading about as wide by underground stems or rooting prostrate branches.
+Plants grow to 3–4 ft. tall, spreading about as wide by underground stems or rooting prostrate branches.
 Dark green leaves are 3 1/2–4 1/2 in. long, oval and pointed, with finely toothed margins.
 Bloom from summer into fall, bearing tubular, curved flowers in loosely branched clusters at stem ends.
 To keep plants neat, cut out old flower stalks after bloom.
 Mulch roots in cold-winter regions.
-Species can be started from seed; named varieties should be grown from cuttings or by ground layering.Phygelius aequalis
+The species can be started from seed; named varieties should be grown from cuttings or by ground layering.Phygelius aequalis

-Grows to at least 3-4 ft. high and wide.
-More open and sprawling than P. aequalis, with loose clusters of orange to red flowers.Phygelius x rectus
+More open and sprawling than P. aequalis, with loose clusters of orange to red flowers.
+Grows to at least 3–4 ft. tall and wide.Phygelius x rectus

 From South Africa.
 Woody-based perennials that die to the ground in cold climates, remain shrubby in m...

 From Japan.
 Possibly the hardiest of the banana clan.
-To 15 ft. tall, with narrow green leaves a...
+Grows to 15 ft. tall, with narrow green leaves a...